umangagarwal08/Hotel-Booking-Cancelation-Prediction/README.md

 - **Null Handling**: Null columns are dropped, and missing values are treated appropriately.

 ### 2. Inferential Statistics
-- **Mann-Whitney U Test**: A non-parametric statistical test is applied to check for significant differences between independent variables (e.g., comparing canceled and non-canceled bookings).
+- **Mann-Whitney U Test**: A non-parametric statistical test is applied to check for significant differences between independent variables.

 ### 3. Feature Engineering
 - Features are engineered to improve model performance by creating new attributes, handling categorical data, and normalizing or scaling numerical values as needed.